-Starting in October 2004 with a single event in Bushy Park, Teddington, parkrun now supports weekly events at over 2,000 locations across 20 countries. parkrun's mission is to make the world healthier and happier, through the provision of regular, community-led, socially-focussed physical activity events.
-Further, parkrun is committed to those events being free, for everyone, for ever.
+The organisation's mission is to make the world healthier and happier, through the provision of regular, community-led, socially-focussed physical activity events.
+Further, parkrun is committed to those events being free, for everyone, forever.

-parkrun Global Limited is responsible for delivering parkrun events around the world which currently includes events in the UK, Ireland, Southern Africa, Asia Pacific, mainland Europe, and North America.

-All parkrun events are free, weekly, physical activity initiatives that are accessible to people of all abilities and backgrounds and encourage people to take part through walking, jogging, running, or volunteering.
+Appealing to the widest possible demographic, parkrun events are free, weekly, physical activity initiatives that are accessible to people of all abilities and backgrounds and encourage people to take part through walking, jogging, running, or volunteering.
+It is the belief of parkrun that all human beings have an innate need to be active, social, and outdoors - that these are fundamental building blocks of health and happiness.
+Therefore parkrun's strategic mission is to use these free, weekly, outdoor, community events to support improved health, wellbeing, and happiness, in communities all over the world.

-parkrun's strategic mission is to use these free, weekly, community events to support improved, health, wellbeing, and happiness, in communities around the world.
-In pursuit of this mission, parkrun takes a proactive approach to encouraging those that are least active to take part in parkrun events.

-parkrun dedicates itself to maximising accessibility to physical activity and volunteering opportunities, free of charge, through local, community-focused, volunteer-delivered events.
-Despite being 15-years old, parkrun continues to experience significant annual growth in registrations (16%), walking/running (23%), and volunteers (25%), and continues to see significant growth across all international territories.
+In pursuit of this mission, parkrun takes a proactive approach to encouraging those that are less active to take part in parkrun events.
+The charity is particularly focussed on maximising accessibility to physical activity and volunteering opportunities, free of charge, through local, community-focused, volunteer-delivered events.

-parkrun acknowledges that, with regards to accessing physical activity, a multitude of barriers remain, discouraging many people in society from participating, parkrun attempts to remove or reduce these barriers, encouraging more people to become more physically active through either walking, jogging, running, or volunteering.
+parkrun acknowledges that, with regards to accessing physical activity, a multitude of barriers remain, discouraging many people in society from participating.
+The organisation attempts to remove or reduce these barriers, encouraging more people to become more physically active through either walking, jogging, running, or volunteering.
 Key to the parkrun philosophy is that parkrun events are free, for everyone, forever.

 This clear commitment removes the single biggest barrier to participation in physical activity, that of cost.
 However, there are many others and parkrun is committed to addressing as many as possible.